thecluff/image-to-audio/README.md

 The main code I'm using to actually do the image to audio conversion is by Levi Borodenko, and the github repository can be found here: https://github.com/LeviBorodenko/spectrographic/tree/master

+This requires installing the following python modules: numpy, simpleaudio, wavio, Pillow

+Additionally, imagemagick needs to be installed.

+---

 To spice things up further, extra audio processing can be applied to resulting audio, which I wrote in C++.
 The github repository can be fund here: https://github.com/thecluff/CluffAudio/tree/main/C%2B%2B

 These additional processing effects include: